alexbesir/mbs-tracker/mbs-tracker/README.md

                       background will be saved to an mp4 file specified by the value of this option (ex. 'back.avi')

-  Written by Alexander Besir (alex.besir@gmail.com) Faculty of Computer and Information Science Ljubljana May, 2014
+  Written by Alexander Besir (alex.besir@gmail.com), Faculty of Computer and Information Science Ljubljana, May, 2014